ajnataUttistha-pradhan2005/todo_app/README.md

 ## Caution

 This is a simple model and does not have advanced error handling.
 It also does not address all edge cases.
 See this as a basic example or prototype.

+## Limitations

+- **Viewport Specific Design**: The web app has been designed for the developer's browser viewport size of `1287x590`.
+It does not currently adapt to different screen sizes or devices, meaning it may not display correctly on smaller or larger screens.